No single test will prove you have persistent post-concussive symptoms.

 Preparing a list of questions can help you make the most of your appointment.
 List your questions from most important to least important in case time runs out.

-For post-concussion syndrome, some basic questions to ask your doctor include:
+For persistent post-concussive symptoms, some basic questions to ask your doctor include:

 - Why are these symptoms still occurring?